2013–14 FC Karpaty Lviv season

-The 2013–14 FC Karpaty Lviv season will be the 51st season in club history.
+The 2013–14 FC Karpaty Lviv season was the 51st season in club history.

 Review and events

 On 13 June 2013 FC Karpaty gathered at club's base for medical inspection after vacations.

 Due to financial difficulties, the club proposed that most of the players should re-sign their contracts with a decrease of salary, but 15 prominent players refused the proposal and were banished from the first team and left to train in Lviv.
 While the new head coach Oleksandr Sevidov took the remaining 16 players to pre-season training camp in Slovenia on 21 June 2013.